nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 mydata   |                                               |    |      |    0.000  |  1.556 K|778.000  |778.000  |    0.000  |0.000  |0.000  |    0.000  |0.000  |0.000
 Number of rows: 7
 ```
 Voila! - Looks good to me.
+We have all 778 records that we expected.

 #### Automating Network Partition Scenarios